How Does the Wiring Harness Help in Your Project?

 Electronic devices can create an incredible amount of heat.
 While this is usually dependent on the amount of power that is consumed by any particular device, the high temperatures can cause damage to wiring.
 Heated metal caused by the overall functionality of the device could melt through the protective plastic coating.
 Without a harness to reduce the damage, the wire could ground out on the metal object causing malfunctions and failure within the device.

 Improving the Flow of Air Within the Chassis

 A harness can do more than provide protection for the wires within.
 It can also improve the airflow within your project in order to optimize heat dissipation.
 As heat is one of the most damaging elements to any electronic device, being able to properly and efficiently cool the unit can prolong its usefulness.
 It is this threat that drives developers to create methods in which the device can maintain a cool temperature.
-For instance, televisions large and small have vents installed within the chassis of the product.
 This allows the heat to escape rather than cook the components attached to the PCB.

 Larger units that produce more heat may be equipped with fans in order to dissipate hot air.
-This is evident in most computer systems.
 Desktop units can create temperatures hot enough to cook meat.
 Without case fans to move the air out of the tower, the computer system could suffer a lot of damage in a very short amount of time.

 Why the Wiring Harness is Important to Heat Dissipation

 When it comes to ridding a device of hot air, a certain level of air flow is needed.
 Even if the object doesn’t have an exhaust fan, having an unrestricted path for hot air to follow and escape helps prevent the device from overheating.
 Inside electronic devices, wiring can cause an obstruction that prevents the air from escaping efficiently.
 This means that vent installations may not be as effective if there are wires blocking the flow of air.